 Also of interest is that Boise has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Boise citizens is very high relative to the national average among all cities (21.84%): 39.83% of adults in Boise have a bachelor's degree or even advanced degree.
+The population of Boise is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.83% of adults in Boise have a bachelor's degree or even advanced degree.

 The per capita income in Boise in 2010 was $29,289, which is wealthy relative to Idaho, and upper middle income relative to the rest of the US.
 This equates to an annual income of $117,156 for a family of four.
 However, Boise contains both very wealthy and poor people as well.